 The SWAGE function generates a smooth transition from one value to another.
-The slope at the center of the transition is the same as a RAMP^[130] of the given width, but the curve extends to five times the given width on each side, approaching the end values asymptotically.
-It also has smooth derivatives.
+The slope at the center of the transition is the same as a RAMP of the given width, but the curve extends to five times the given width on each side, reaching the end values exactly.
+It also has smooth derivatives, except for a one percent jump at the cutoff points.
 It can be thought of as a "fuzzy IF", and has a usage very similar to an IF..
 THEN, but without the harsh switching characteristics.